 One of the best ways to find jobs as a freelance writer is to use platforms such as Upwork and Fiverr.
 That’s where you’ll find businesses actively searching for a writer, so that initial step is done for you.

 It can be tempting to send your (now absolutely brilliant) portfolio to every single job posting you come across, but there are better uses for your time.
 Think, if you were a recruiter, would you rather receive an application that’s clearly been sent to 10 other companies, or would you rather receive an application that specifically means your company and why the applicant wants to work with you?

 It’s a no-brainer.

 Take the time to tailor every application to each individual job posting.
-Write a unique cover letter explaining why you’re suitable using points from the advert, why you think you’d be a good fit for the company and anything else that’s relevant for the specific job you’re applying for.
+Write a unique cover letter explaining why you’re suitable using points from the advert, why you think you’d be a good fit for the company, and anything else relevant to the specific job you’re applying for.

 More time-consuming?
 Yes.
 But this approach significantly improves your chances of landing the job.